Carlo Azeglio Ciampi: Political career

 Ciampi was the first non-parliamentarian prime minister of Italy in more than 100 years.
 From April 1993 to May 1994 he oversaw a technical government.
 Later, as treasury minister from 1996 to May 1999 in the governments of Romano Prodi and Massimo D'Alema, he was credited with adopting the euro currency.
-He personally chose the Italian design for the 1-euro coin, whereas all others were left to a television vote among some candidates the ministry had prepared.
-Ciampi chose the Vitruvian man of Leonardo da Vinci, on the symbolic grounds that it represented man as a measure of all things, and in particular of the coin: in this perspective, money was at the service of man, instead of its opposite.
+He chose the Italian design for the 1-euro coin, whereas all others were left to a television vote among some candidates the ministry had prepared.
+Ciampi chose the Vitruvian Man of Leonardo da Vinci, on the symbolic grounds that it represented man as a measure of all things, and in particular of the coin: in this perspective, money was at the service of man, instead of its opposite.
 The design also fitted very well on the bimetallic material of the coin.

-According to the Italian weekly Famiglia Cristiana, in 1993 Ciampi was a member of the regular Masonic Lodge "Hermes" of Livorno which was affiliated to the Grand Orient of Italy and linked to the Rito Filosofico Italiano.
+According to the Italian weekly Famiglia Cristiana, in 1993 Ciampi was a member of the regular Masonic Lodge "Hermes" of Livorno, which was affiliated to the Grand Orient of Italy and linked to the Rito Filosofico Italiano.

 President (1999–2006)

 Ciampi was elected with a broad majority, and was the second president ever to be elected at the first ballot (when there is a requirement of a two-thirds majority) in a joint session of the Chamber of Deputies, the Italian Senate and representatives of the Regions.
-He usually refrained from intervening directly into the political debate while serving as president.
+He usually refrained from intervening directly in the political debate while serving as president.
 He often addressed general issues, without mentioning their connection to the current political debate, in order to state his opinion without being too intrusive.
-His interventions frequently stressed the need for all parties to respect the constitution and observe the proprieties of political debate.
+His interventions frequently stressed the need for all parties to respect the Constitution and observe the proprieties of political debate.
 He was generally held in high regard by all political forces represented in the parliament.

 The possibility of persuading Ciampi to stand for a second term as president by the election 2006 – the so-called Ciampi-bis – was widely discussed, despite his advancing age, but it was officially dismissed by Ciampi himself on 3 May 2006: "None of the past nine presidents of the Republic has been re-elected.
 I think this has become a meaningful rule.
 It is better not to infringe it".
-Ciampi, whose mandate was due to expired on the 18th, resigned on the 15th.
-His successor, Giorgio Napolitano took the oath on the same day.
+Ciampi, whose mandate was due to expire on the 18th, resigned on the 15th.
+His successor, Giorgio Napolitano, took the oath on the same day.

-As head of state of the host country, he officially declared the 2006 Winter Olympics open, on 10 February 2006.
-As president, Ciampi was not considered to be close to the positions of the Vatican and the Catholic Church, in a sort of alternance after the devout Oscar Luigi Scalfaro.
+As head of state of the host country, he officially declared the 2006 Winter Olympics open on 10 February 2006.
+As president, Ciampi was not considered to be close to the positions of the Vatican and the Catholic Church, in a sort of alternate after the devout Oscar Luigi Scalfaro.
 He often praised patriotism, not always a common feeling because of its abuse by the Italian Fascist regime.